 What is Threat Hunting?

-Wikipedia definition: "An active cyber defense activity.
+Wikipedia definition: "Threat hunting is an active cyber defense activity.
 It is the process of proactively and iteratively searching through networks to detect and isolate advanced threats that evade existing security solutions.”

 All of the defensive measures in the world won’t matter if there’s already a threat actor inside your environment exfiltrating data.
 At MindPoint Group, we then take our learnings from this activity and develop new automated detections to alert on the types of activities we discover.